Atlantic Spotted Dolphin

 About the Species

-Atlantic spotted dolphins are found in the tropical waters of the Atlantic Ocean.
+Atlantic spotted dolphins are found in warm temperate and tropical waters of the Atlantic Ocean.
 They usually form groups of five to 50 individuals but sometimes travel in groups of up to 200.
 They are fast swimmers and often “surf” in the waves created by vessels.

 Young Atlantic spotted dolphins do not have spots.
 As a result, they can look like slender bottlenose dolphins.
 Their distinctive spotted pattern starts to appear all over their bodies as they get older.